-In 2019, the Western Colorado Area Office created and funded a 5-year 50 percent cost-share grant with Colorado Parks & Wildlife (CPW) for \$151,656 for ANS boat inspection and decontamination on seven reservoirs: Navajo, Mancos/Jackson Gulch, Ridgway, Crawford, Paonia, Vega and Rifle Gap.
-Previously ANS funding was included in the Operations and Maintenance Grant with CPW.
+In 2019, the Western Colorado Area Office created and funded a 5-year 50% costshare grant with Colorado Parks & Wildlife (CPW) for \$151,656 for ANS boat inspection and decontamination on seven reservoirs: Navajo, Mancos/Jackson Gulch, Ridgway, Crawford, Paonia, Vega and Rifle Gap.
+Previous ANS funding was included in the Operations and Maintenance Grant with CPW.
 This grant allows more direct earmarking of funding specifically for ANS.